pivotal-cf/om/CONTRIBUTING.md

 ## Counterfeiter

-If you need to generate a new fake, you will need to `go get github.com/maxbrunsfeld/counterfeiter`.
+If you need to generate a new fake for a PR, you will need to `go get github.com/maxbrunsfeld/counterfeiter`.
 Counterfeiter needs to be pinned to commit `f7bde7cbdb1288611466a0d715b1bbc956519eb1`

+To generate fakes for all files in a directory, run `go generate ./...`

 ## Contibuting your changes